tedxamstelveen/staging.tedxamstelveen.github.io/about-ted/index.md

 ---
+layout: page
+title: "About TED/ About TEDx"
+description: "About TED/ About TEDx."
 comments: false
-description: "About TED/ About TEDx."
-layout: page
-nav: ~
 permalink: /about-ted/
-title: "About TED"
+nav:
 ---

 ###About TEDx, x = independently organized event